isidromerayo/TFG_UNIR/README.md

 [Yup](https://github.com/jquense/yup) - Yup is a schema builder for runtime value parsing and validation.
 Define a schema, transform a value to match, assert the shape of an existing value, or both.
 Yup schema are extremely expressive and allow modeling complex, interdependent validations, or value transformation.

+[Zustand](https://docs.pmnd.rs/zustand/getting-started/introduction?ref=hackernoon.com) - A small, fast, and scalable bearbones state management solution.
+Zustand has a comfy API based on hooks.
+It isn't boilerplatey or opinionated, but has enough convention to be explicit and flux-like.

 #### Status

 Github Actions